-The boxes described and shown above cover a fairly wide range but sometimes an individual collection of jewellery or treasures requires a really special box or even cabinet, and that is when a master craftsmen is brought in to design and make a piece that perfectly fulfills the requirements of the customer.
+The boxes described and shown above cover a fairly wide range but sometimes an individual collection of jewellery or treasures requires a really special box or even cabinet, and that is when a master craftsman is brought in to design and make a piece that perfectly fulfils the requirements of the customer.

-The cabinet shown has 2 slide out hanging spaces for necklaces and bracelets and then multiple drawers for flat storage, and is made from Rosewood and Ash, all in all a fine peice of woodcraft and design.
+The cabinet shown has 2 slide hanging spaces for necklaces and bracelets and then multiple drawers for flat storage, and is made from Rosewood and Ash, all in all, a fine piece of woodcraft and design.